yeahglo/osticket-prereqs/README.md

 <p>
 <img width="500" alt="Screen Shot 2023-06-25 at 12 42 16 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/d5432980-7d50-4df6-b88e-7f7b1693df2a">

+**_The MySQL setup is straightforward, just make sure you launch the Configuration Wizard at the end._**

 </p>

 **Step 7: Make Changes in the IIS Admin Panel**